Predictive Control for Driving under Uncertain Road Geometry Estimated from Onboard Vision: Numerical Results

-present the results for each stage of our method.
-We evaluate our approach on two tracks with piecewise constant curvature (see Figure \ref{fig:tracks}). {These tracks were deliberately selected to be challenging from a control perspective, as they feature sharp turns and frequent curvature changes typical of realistic miniature car racing scenarios \cite{carron2023chronos}.
-Incorporating perception further increases the difficulty: the rapid curvature variations, combined with the low mounting position of the onboard camera (due to the car’s physical design), make centerline estimation more error-prone.
-Additionally, because only partial track information is typically available ahead of the vehicle, the system must often reduce speed—or even stop entirely—to avoid unsafe behavior. }
+{We evaluate our approach on two tracks with piecewise-constant curvature (see Figure~\ref{fig:tracks}) and constant, known width.
+The tracks are synthetic, rendered in Blender~\cite{blender}, with a clearly visible centerline, no lane boundary markings, no clutter, and no other dynamic agents.
+The vehicle's Cartesian state is assumed known at every time step.
+These simplifications are adopted to isolate the contribution of perception-induced geometric uncertainty to closed-loop control performance, framing the present study as a methodological validation of the proposed pipeline; relaxations of each assumption are discussed in Section~\ref{sec:Disc}.
+Despite these simplifications, the tracks were selected to be challenging from a control perspective, featuring sharp turns and frequent curvature changes typical of realistic miniature car racing scenarios~\cite{carron2023chronos}.
+Incorporating perception further increases the difficulty, as the rapid curvature variations, combined with the low mounting position of the onboard camera, make centerline estimation more error-prone.
+Additionally, because only partial track information is available ahead of the vehicle at any given time, the system must often reduce speed to avoid unsafe behavior.

+{In this simulated setting, the curvature estimation module is subject to errors arising from imperfect centerline pixel extraction and coordinate quantization inherent to the detection method.
+The cumulative effect of these errors together with realistic image noise, depth inaccuracies, and visual artifacts is evaluated separately on real-world data in Section~\ref{subsec:est_res}.}

-Each track was modeled in Blender \cite{blender}, resulting in the two examples of visual measurements shown in Figure \ref{fig:Simulation}, showcasing different views of the white centerline of $\SI{2}{cm}$ width.
-The camera’s axis is kept parallel to the floor and aligned with the car's orientation, with a perspective lens set to a focal length of $\SI{15}{mm}$.
+Two examples of the resulting visual measurements are shown in Figure~\ref{fig:Simulation}, showcasing different views of the white centerline of $\SI{2}{cm}$ width. } The camera's axis is kept parallel to the floor and aligned with the car's orientation, with a perspective lens set to a focal length of $\SI{15}{mm}$.
 At each time step, an RGB-D image with resolution $1280 \times 720$ pixels is rendered using Blender.